livechat/chat-widget-adapters/CONTRIBUTING.md

 ## Sending a Pull Request

-This project uses a GitHub Actions setup to run on each commit `push` which triggers `lint`, `build` and `test` scripts.
+This project uses a GitHub Actions setup to run on each commit `push` which triggers `lint`, `build`, `test` and `e2e` scripts.
 Checks must pass in order to unlock merging.

 ## File structure